• Home

 School Traffic Attendant

 You should apply through the city or school board.
 While searching for such jobs in South Florida,m where I live, I got openings on many city websites.
-A bit of search and online application (for some cities, they accept walk-in application only).
+A bit of search and online application (for some cities, they accept walk-in applications only).

-so, research on my area shows this job is under stuffed.
+so, research on my area shows this job is understuffed.
 This might be the case in your area.
 So $10 an hour is not bad for a couple of hours a day.
 Also, you like helping others, don’t you?
 Assisting little children to cross busy roads is a very satisfying job.

 Conclusion

 Above are some money-making tasks you can do after retirement.
-If you will choose from the list, remember to do them at your own convenience.
+If you will choose from the list, remember to do them at your convenience.
 Your main aim still, is to enjoy your retirement age.

 You should be making the most of your retirement years and reward yourself for a job well done over the years.
 Choose from the list, which you know you can do with ease and with enjoyment.
-After all, you need not much money since you already have your retirement pay.
+After all, you do need not much money since you already have your retirement pay.

 If you decide to start a home-based business, whether it is cooking, consulting, or elderly care, you need to register as a business and there’s no better resource you could find other than Small Business Administration website, it will teach you everything about starting and managing a home-based small business.